Configuring Nexus Repository Pro for H2 or PostgreSQL

 • NEXUS_DATASTORE_NEXUS_PASSWORD

-As of release 3.53.0, you must provide all required fields through the same mechanism.
+As of release 3.53.0, you must provide all required database connection fields (JDBC URL, username, password) through the same mechanism.
 Sonatype Nexus Repository will use the first of the following mechanisms that it encounters and will ignore the others (e.g., if you use environment variables, Sonatype Nexus Repository will ignore the system properties and nexus-store.properties file.
 Changes made through environment variables and system properties are not written to the nexus-store.properties file).
 This is evaluated each time you start Sonatype Nexus Repository.
 The priority order is as follows:

 • Environment variables